Editor’s note: This post was originally published on 11/22/17 and has been updated for accuracy and comprehension.

 Some of the steps involved in the process included:

-The results of all these pieces of the inbound marketing strategy working together were astounding.
+The outcome of all these pieces of the inbound marketing strategy working together were astounding.

 And even better, we ran everything for the keynote speaker, behind the scenes, so he could concentrate on delivering amazing speeches and networking.